 A hot tub or spa is a fantastic way to enjoy warm, relaxing water, especially during the colder months when an outdoor pool without a water heater might be unusable.

 For clarity, we will interchangeably use hot tub and spa, as they all have similar maintenance routines.
+Hot tubs or Jacuzzis are portable and inflatable, while spas are fixed.

 A spa water heating system becomes essential during fall and winter, offering a warm soak despite chilly temperatures.
 However, proper maintenance is vital to ensure your hot tub remains clean, efficient, and comfortable.